Hardware acceleration: Applications

 Examples of hardware acceleration include bit blit acceleration functionality in graphics processing units (GPUs), use of memristors for accelerating neural networks, and regular expression hardware acceleration for spam control in the server industry, intended to prevent regular expression denial of service (ReDoS) attacks.
 The hardware that performs the acceleration may be part of a general-purpose CPU, or a separate unit called a hardware accelerator, though they are usually referred to with a more specific term, such as 3D accelerator, or cryptographic accelerator.

-Traditionally, processors were sequential (instructions are executed one by one), and were designed to run general purpose algorithms controlled by instruction fetch (for example, moving temporary results to and from a register file).
+Traditionally, processors were sequential (instructions are executed one by one), and were designed to run general-purpose algorithms controlled by instruction fetch (for example, moving temporary results to and from a register file).
 Hardware accelerators improve the execution of a specific algorithm by allowing greater concurrency, having specific datapaths for their temporary variables, and reducing the overhead of instruction control in the fetch-decode-execute cycle.

 Modern processors are multi-core and often feature parallel "single-instruction; multiple data" (SIMD) units.
-Such units can be integrated withint the CPU or offered by additional components as the AMD AI engines.
+Such units can be integrated within the CPU or offered by additional components as the AMD AI engines.
 Even so, hardware acceleration still yields benefits.
-Hardware acceleration is suitable for any computation-intensive algorithm which is executed frequently in a task or program.
-Depending upon the granularity, hardware acceleration can vary from a small functional unit, to a large functional block (like motion estimation in MPEG-2).
+Hardware acceleration is suitable for any computation-intensive algorithm that is executed frequently in a task or program.
+Depending upon the granularity, hardware acceleration can vary from a small functional unit to a large functional block (like motion estimation in MPEG-2).